glowyphp/arrays/README.md

  * Push an item into the end of an array.
  *
  * @param mixed $value The new item to append
+ *
+ * @return self Returns instance of The Arrays class.
  */
 function append($value = null): self
 ```